andwax/2016-03-wapo-uber/README.md

 #[WaPo Title](www.wapo...) <- insert article URL
 By [Jennifer A Stark](https://github.com/JAStark) and [Nick Diakopoulos](http://www.nickdiakopoulos.com)

-This is a repository is meant to support transparency and reproducibility of the data analysis and visualization presented in the Washington Post article [" "](www.wapo...). <- insert article URL.
+This is a repository meant to support transparency and reproducibility of the data analysis and visualization presented in the Washington Post article [" "](www.wapo...). <- insert article URL.

 If you have cloned this repo and downloaded the raw [Uber data](https://drive.google.com/folderview?id=0B-mutxqHY34rblhORk9raWxQQjQ&usp=sharing), you can reproduce the analysis in this [notebook](https://github.com/comp-journalism/2016-03-wapo-uber/blob/master/UberSurgePricing_OSC.ipynb).